MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

 Create a custom token provider by creating a class that inherits from `TokenCredential` and implements the `GetToken` method.
 Alternatively, you can use an existing token provider like `DefaultAzureCredential`.
 This method provides flexibility for different authentication scenarios when a custom token provider is required.

-You can use `DefaultAzureCredential` to support production code that uses Managed Identity authentication, or for testing code using Visual Studio or Azure CLI. `DefaultAzureCredential` can be configured to use different authentication methods.
+You can use `DefaultAzureCredential` for supporting production code that uses Managed Identity authentication, or  testing code using Visual Studio or Azure CLI. `DefaultAzureCredential` can be configured to use different authentication methods.

 | In the following example, replace *`<QueryEndpointUri>`* and *`<ManagedIdentityClientId>`*  with your own values.